AfuLD/p2p-copy/docs/examples.md

+>Note: Complete examples in python files can be found in /examples.
+Tests can be found in /test.

 ```python
 # import the needed functions from the api, maybe alias them
 from p2p_copy import send as api_send, receive as api_receive